mborjesson/LG-Optimus-2X-Black-Notifications/README.md

 Thanks to
 =========
-Paul at MoDaCo for sharing how to change the brightness on the touch LED buttons. aerosoul@des1gn.de for helping me with the LG Optimus Black implementation.
+Paul at MoDaCo for sharing how to change the brightness on the touch LED buttons. aerosoul (at) des1gn.de for helping me with the LG Optimus Black implementation.
 Everyone who helped me out with the app during its development.

 Disclaimer